pocomane/brewed-in-the-apocalypse/bita.md

 situation, so that each step of the chain is there so overcome one danger.
 All the details should be known by the players before they have the chance to make difficult actions, so the scenarist should continuously add such details in every situation ey think the risks are high.

-If ey forgot, ey can add it in a second moment, before the roll, giving to the player the possibility to rollback and do something else.
+TODO : If ey forgot, ey can add it in a second moment, before the roll, giving to the player the possibility to rollback and do something else. !!!
+NOTE this may rollback over other moves!!!
+It worth ????

 Fleast but not last, each step of the chain should ask the player for different action respect the other steps.